NHS services in London

 Detecting cancer earlier

 Knowing how your body normally looks and feels can help you be aware of any changes that could be caused by cancer.
-If you have any symptoms that are ongoing, unexplained or unusual for you it’s important to see your doctor.

 If you get out of breath doing things you used to be able to do, or you’ve had a cough for three weeks or more, it could be a sign of lung or heart disease, or even cancer.